 1. I don’t want to support AI

 The biggest reasons for me is that I don’t want to support AI.
 Noise reduction software is relatively benign as far as AI tools go, and it’s certainly not on the same level as generative AI.
-In other words, if you use AI noise reduction, then I do think your shot is still ‘photography’.

 Yet, AI has much wider implications, including replacing huge numbers of people in creative disciplines as well as creating a strange world full of AI creations.
 This world will not be a good one for people to develop genuine human connections.
+I also think even AI noise reduction is not a good thing to support, because it encourages photographers to produce more rather than concentrating simply on the art of making good photos.

 In short, I’ve made it my policy to oppose AI as much as possible and not support any form of it.
 Yes, I may not be able to avoid AI completely.
 For example, the next camera I buy might have its autofocus trained with machine learning.
 Yes, AI is a broad term and includes algorithms that are mathematically equivalent to a least-squares fitting algorithm.